steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 In 2021, my employer has rather started—and is now for sure—in the scaling phase, because the business model has been proven earlier.
 In 2021, when I joined and the development of the product has been restarted (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}), we have just slightly adapted the business model to scale.
-But how does such a start-up in the scaling phase run its business and trying to stay focussed, flexible, and fast?
+But how does such a start-up in the scaling phase run its business and trying to stay focussed, flexible, fast, and cost-effective?

 Back then, we have started to build an Event-Driven Architecture (EDA) based on microservices and are still continuing this approach (see also: [this section](#how-does-an-event-driven-architecture-fit-into-that)).
 Furthermore, we follow a platform strategy (see also: [this section](#a-cloud-native-platform-as-a-basis-for-the-development)).